tibbben/indigenous-cartography/syllabus.md

 -   Chapter 1: "An Overview of Native American Maps" (pp. 37-52) in Warhus, Mark (1997). *Another America: Native American Maps and the History of Our Land*.
 New York: St. Martin’s Press.
 -   Several selections (TBD) from Chapter 2: "American Indian Maps of the Colonial Era" (pp 57-98) in Warhus, Mark (1997). *Another America: Native American Maps and the History of Our Land*.
 New York: St. Martin’s Press.
 -   De Vorsey, Jr, Louis.
 (2014).
 The Le Moyne 1591 Map.
-In D. G. Cole & I. Sutton (Eds.), *Mapping native America : cartographic interactions between indigenous peoples, government, and academia* (Vol. 1, pp. 127-133).
+In D. G. Cole & I. Sutton (Eds.), *Mapping native America: cartographic interactions between indigenous peoples, government, and academia* (Vol. 1, pp. 127-133).
 North Charleston: CreateSpace Independent Publishing Platform.
 -   De Vorsey, Jr, Louis.
 (2014).
 The Southern Indian Boundary Line.
-In D. G. Cole & I. Sutton (Eds.), *Mapping native America : cartographic interactions between indigenous peoples, government, and academia* (Vol. 1, pp. 134-141).
+In D. G. Cole & I. Sutton (Eds.), *Mapping native America: cartographic interactions between indigenous peoples, government, and academia* (Vol. 1, pp. 134-141).
 North Charleston: CreateSpace Independent Publishing Platform.

 > Suggested Reading:

 -   Blomley, Nicholas.
 (2003).
 Law, Property, and the Geography of Violence: The Frontier, the Survey, and the Grid. *Annals of the Association of American Geographers*, 93(1), 121-141.
+-   Cloud, John.
+(2014).
+The Tlingit Map of 1869: A Masterwork of Indigenous Cartography.
+In D. G. Cole & I. Sutton (Eds.), *Mapping native America: cartographic interactions between indigenous peoples, government, and academia* (Vol. 3, pp. 75-92).
+North Charleston: CreateSpace Independent Publishing Platform.
+-   Lone Fight, Lisa.
+(2012).
+Indigenizing, contextualizing, and applying GIS technology and spatial analysis to meet the needs of Native students and communities: a view from the sky.
+In Taylor, Anne, Gadsen, David, Kerski, Joseph J., & Guglielmo, Heather (Eds.).
+(2012).
+Tribal GIS: Supporting Native American Decision Making.
+Redlands, CA: ESRI Press.

 > Midterm Project Assignment: TBD

 > [slide deck](slides/slides06.html) [...](lessons/lesson06.html)

 #### *Week 7 (Feb.
 28 - Mar.
-4): Indigenous Cartographies and Colonialism II*
+4): Indigenous Cartographies and Colonialism II* \[ TURN IN ASSIGNMENT \#2 \]

 > Explore the contemporary mapping of indigenous lands as a legacy of colonial activity with a geographical focus in the United States.
+Possible guest speaker from Seminole or Miccosukee Tribe (or field trip).

 -   Meaning in maps and storytelling with maps
 -   Synergy between Indigenous and Cartesian knowledge systems
--   Seminole use of GIS
+-   Seminole/or and Miccosukee use of GIS

 > Required Reading:

 -   Chapter 3: Preserving tribal culture and history (pp 25-48) in Taylor, Anne, Gadsen, David, Kerski, Joseph J., & Guglielmo, Heather (Eds.).
 (2012). *Tribal GIS: Supporting Native American Decision Making*.
 Redlands, CA: ESRI Press.
 -   Sutton, Imre.
 (2014).
 Indian Country: Three Geographic Views.
-In D. G. Cole & I. Sutton (Eds.), *Mapping native America : cartographic interactions between indigenous peoples, government, and academia* (Vol. 3, pp. 323-328).
+In D. G. Cole & I. Sutton (Eds.), *Mapping native America: cartographic interactions between indigenous peoples, government, and academia* (Vol. 3, pp. 323-328).
 North Charleston: CreateSpace Independent Publishing Platform.
 -   Kuwanwisiwma, Leight J., & Fergesun, T. J. (2014).
 Hopitutskwa: The Meaning and Power of Maps.
-In D. G. Cole & I. Sutton (Eds.), *Mapping native America : cartographic interactions between indigenous peoples, government, and academia (Vol. 3, pp. 132-147).
+In D. G. Cole & I. Sutton (Eds.), *Mapping native America: cartographic interactions between indigenous peoples, government, and academia (Vol. 3, pp. 132-147).
 North Charleston: CreateSpace Independent Publishing Platform.
 -   Chapter 6: Contemporary Native American Maps (pp 208-229) in Warhus, Mark.
 (1997). *Another America: Native American Maps and the History of Our Land.* New York: St. Martin’s Press.

 > Suggested Reading:

--   Lone Fight, Lisa.
-(2012).
-Indigenizing, contextualizing, and applying GIS technology and spatial analysis to meet the needs of Native students and communities: a view from the sky.
-In Taylor, Anne, Gadsen, David, Kerski, Joseph J., & Guglielmo, Heather (Eds.).
-(2012).
-Tribal GIS: Supporting Native American Decision Making.
-Redlands, CA: ESRI Press.

-> [slide deck](slides/slides07.html) [...](lessons/lesson07.html)

-#### *Week 8 (Mar.
-7 - Mar.
-11): Indigenous Cartographies and Colonialism III* \[ TURN IN MIDTERM PROJECT \]

-> Explore historical and contemporary interactions between colonial activity and Indigenous mapping with a global view.

--   Legacies of disposession
--   Contemporary colonialism

-> Required Reading:

 -   Brody, Hugh.
 (2021).
 What were we mapping?
 From the Inuit Land Use and Occupancy Project to the Southern Kalahari.
 In U. Dieckmann (Ed.), *Mapping the Unmappable?
 Cartographic Explorations with Indigenous Peoples in Africa* (pp. 69-92).
 Bielefeld: transcript Verlag.
 -   Chapter 1 from Bryan, Joe, & Wood, Denis.
 (2015). *Weaponizing Maps*: Guilford Press.
--   Cloud, John.
-(2014).
-The Tlingit Map of 1869: A Masterwork of Indigenous Cartography.
-In D. G. Cole & I. Sutton (Eds.), *Mapping native America : cartographic interactions between indigenous peoples, government, and academia* (Vol. 3, pp. 75-92).
-North Charleston: CreateSpace Independent Publishing Platform.

-> Suggested Reading:

--   Boone, Elizabeth Hill.
-(1998).
-Maps of Territory, History, and Community in Aztec Mexico.
-In G. M. Lewis (Ed.), *Cartographic Encounters: Perspectives on Native America Mapmaking and Map Use*.
-Chicago: University of Chicago Press.
+> [slide deck](slides/slides07.html) [...](lessons/lesson07.html)

+#### *Week 8 (Mar.
+7 - Mar.
+11): Creating Maps*   [ MIDTERM  EXAM ]

+> Midterm exam and a practical introduction to creating online maps using ESRI ArcGIS StoryMaps and Knight Labs storymap.js, and to standard tools such as ArcGIS Pro and QGIS for creating printed maps.

+-   Create online story maps
+-   Create printed maps

 > [slide deck](slides/slides08.html) [...](lessons/lesson08.html)